puppetlabs/pdksync/README.md

 By default, pdksync will supply a label to a PR (default is 'maintenance').
 This can be changed by opening `lib/pdksync/constants.rb` and modifying the `PDKSYNC_LABEL` constant.
 You must ensure that the label selected exists on the modules that you are applying pdksync to.
 Should you wish to disable this feature, simply change `PDKSYNC_LABEL` to an empty string i.e. ''.
 Similarly, when supplying a label using the `git:push_and_create_pr` rake task, the label must exist on each of the managed modules to run successfully.

 The following rake tasks are available with pdksync:
+- `show_config` Display the current configuration of pdksync
 - `git:clone_managed_modules` Clone managed modules.
 - `git:create_commit[:branch_name, :commit_message]` Stage commits for modules, branchname and commit message eg rake 'git:create_commit[flippity, commit messagez]'.
 - `git:push_and_create_pr[:pr_title, :label]` Push commit, and create PR for modules.
 Label is optional eg rake 'git:push_and_create_pr[pr title goes here, optional label right here]'.